 where $\lambda +\mathbf{1}$ is the partition obtained from $\lambda$ by adding $1$ to each part.
 The second part of the proposition is immediate with this formula. \end{proof}

 \begin{proof}[Second proof.]
-We will use the representation-theorical criterium for an element to belong to $\A_n$.
+We will use the representation-theorical criterion for an element to belong to $\A_n$.
 It is easy to see that $\phi_d\big(f(\xi_1,\ldots,\xi_n)\big)$ corresponds to the symmetric function $f$ evaluated on the Jucys-Murphy elements of the symmetric group algebra $\Q[S_d]$.
-So it acts on the irreducible representation indexed by $(d,\lambda)$ as an homothetic transformation of ratio $f(C)$, where $C$ is the alphabet of the contents of the diagram $\lambda$.
-This eigenvalue does not depend on $d$, so $f(\xi_1,\ldots,\xi_n)$ belong to $\A_n$.
+So it acts on the irreducible representation indexed by $(d,\lambda)$ as a homothetic transformation of ratio $f(C)$, where $C$ is the alphabet of the contents of the diagram $\lambda$.
+This eigenvalue does not depend on $d$, so $f(\xi_1,\ldots,\xi_n)$ belongs to $\A_n$.
 But it does not depend on $n$ either, so the corresponding sequence is in $\A_\infty$. \end{proof}